Docker is a revolution in the IT landscape and has made things easy.

 - docker pull <image_name>

-It allows you to pull images from repository.
+It allows you to pull images from the repository.

 - docker images

-To get all the pulled images which is available locally.
+To get all the pulled images that are available locally.

 - docker ps